Prosci Change Management Actually Has The Answers

 Prosci ADKAR Model

-By focusing on these five stages, the ADKAR Model helps change leaders and managers understand where individuals are in the change process and provide targeted support to help them progress through each stage.
+By focusing on these five outcomes, the ADKAR Model helps change leaders identify where individuals are struggling and apply targeted support to move adoption forward.

 Applying the ADKAR Model